yuvrajsingh1097/ORDER-BLOCK-DETECTOR/README.md

 matplotlib — candlestick chart with overlaid OB zones mplfinance — helper for financial chart styling pytest — unit tests for all core functions

+TRADE WITH MARKING ASIAN AND LONDON HGIHS AND LOWS WITH TAKING TRADES IN NY SESSION